Cetec ERP

 Dev Handoff

-I created a developer hand-off document that outlines every component of the new design and how they should behave across different scenarios, including edge cases, visual states, and interactions.
+I created a developer hand-off document that described the new header design and how it should behave across different scenarios.

 Key Takeaways